-Judith is proud to be included in the 2019 Investment News “Women on the Move” and in 2019, Barron’s magazine named McGee to its Hall of Fame.
+Judith is proud to have been included in the 2019 Investment News “Women on the Move” and in 2019, Barron’s magazine named McGee to its Women Advisor Hall of Fame.
 She’s been on its list of Top 1,200 Wealth Advisors in the U.S. 2009-2021 and has ranked her as Oregon’s top advisor 2014-2021.
-Financial Times has listed the firm on their list of Top 400 nationally 2014-2019 and in the Top 300 in 2017 and 2018.
 In 2015, Judith was inducted into the prestigious Research Magazine’s Advisor Hall of Fame.

 Judith is a respected national speaker and published author by Simon and Schuster and Random House.
 Her topics include personal economics, leadership, and dynamics of families and generations.
 She has been a columnist and a guest columnist for the Portland Business Journal as well as other publications.

 She contributed to the CRIMELINE Law Enforcement Training Program, sponsored by Experian, Financial Exploitation of Seniors and Investment Fraud.
 The project became an extended learning program, which won the Platinum Award for Excellence in online learning at Bellevue University in New York in 2007.